aaronmartin0303/TwitchPlaysPokemon/README.md

 <h3>Side:</h3>
 If you get this working on a Ubuntu 12.04 server running xvnc please tell me what you're using to stream by sending me a message on Twitch, I'd appreciate it so I can port this to Linux.

+My code is not beautiful and could be better.